 Strength and Endurance Training

-Your Island peak summit day could be 12 – 16+ hours depending on conditions so you need to have the strength and endurance to be able to manage this long day after walking 13 days to get to this point and you still have to walk 50+km back to Lukla.
+Your Island peak summit day could be 12 – 16+ hours, depending on conditions.
+Therefore, you need to have the strength and endurance to be able to manage this long day after walking 13 days to get to this point.
+Also, remember that you will then still have to walk 50+km back to Lukla.
 If you are signing up to one of our Island peak climbs, we will be available as needed to help you.
 We want to make sure you are getting the experience needed for this exciting and challenging climb.
 CONTACT US today for further information.